-The current title of the Arizona Charitable Tax Credit is now “Credit For Contributions To A Qualifying Charitable Organization”.
+The Arizona Charitable Tax Credit is now named “Credit For Contributions To A Qualifying Charitable Organization.”

 The Flagstaff Family Food Center: Food Bank and Kitchen is a Qualifying Charitable Organization for this tax credit because we meet all of the following provisions: (see this link)

 - Is exempt from federal income taxes under Section a 501(c)(3) or is a designated community action agency that receives community services block grant program monies pursuant to 42 United States Code Section 9901.